Altitude diving

-Altitude diving is underwater diving using scuba or surface supplied diving equipment where the surface is 300 m or more above sea level (for example, a mountain lake).
+Altitude diving is ambient pressure diving using scuba or surface supplied diving equipment where the surface is 300 m or more above sea level (for example, a mountain lake).
 Altitude is significant in diving because it affects the decompression requirement for a dive, so that the stop depths and decompression times used for dives at altitude are different from those used for the same dive profile at sea level.
 The U.S. Navy tables recommend that no alteration be made for dives at altitudes lower than 91 m and for dives between 91 and 300 meters correction is required for dives deeper than 44 m of sea water.
 Most recently manufactured decompression computers can automatically compensate for altitude.

 Measurement of depth at altitude

 Special consideration must be given to measurement of depth given the effect of pressure on gauges.

 The use of bourdon tube, diaphragm, and digital depth gauges may require adjustment for use at altitude.
 Capillary gauges have been shown to be a conservative method for measurement of compensated depth at altitude.
 Modern dive computers detect changes in altitude or accept it as a user input and automatically adjust their calculation of a safe decompression regime for a dive at that altitude.
 If an altitude-aware computer is not used, altitude decompression tables must be used.